ajc2/sbdoc-cc/instruction/soundunit/ringcopy.md

 If the destination is a linear array, a 2D array may not be used as source, with the exception of 2D arrays with one channel (as described above).
 In this case, the result is the same as copying between two linear arrays.
+If the destination is a 2D array of one channel, it is also treated as if it is linear.

+Considering all edge cases of single-channel data, it can be thought that `RINGCOPY` treats linear arrays as special cases of multichannel data, where the arrays only contain one channel.

+## Syntax ##
+### Command ###
+`RINGCOPY dest[],dofs%,src[]{{,sofs%},amount%}`
+Performs a ring buffer copy of the data from `src[]` to `dest[]`.
+The data is written to `dest[]` starting at index `dofs%`.
+All operations are performed per-channel.
+The source channel is treated as a ring buffer.
+If `amount%` is passed, then only `amount%` items will be copied.
+If `amount%` exceeds the length of the destination channel minus `dofs%`, an error will occur.
+If `sofs%` is passed, then the copy will start at index `sofs%` of the source channel.